cert-manager/cert-manager/docs/reference/issuers/acme/dns01.rst

         "password":"pbAXVjlIOE01xbut7YnAbkhMQIkcwoHO0ek2j4Q0",
         "fulldomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com",
         "subdomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf",
-        "allowfrom":[]
+        "allowfrom":["10.244.0.0/16"]
+      },
+      "example.org": {
+        "username":"eabcdb41-d89f-4580-826f-3e62e9755ef2",
+        "password":"pbAXVjlIOE01xbut7YnAbkhMQIkcwoHO0ek2j4Q0",
+        "fulldomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com",
+        "subdomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf",
+        "allowfrom":["10.244.0.0/16"]
       }
     }

-  You will need to form the CNAME record manually.
-In this case it would look like
+3. Next update your primary DNS server with CNAME record that will tell the verifier how to locate the challenge TXT record.
+This is obtained from the "fulldomain" field in the registration:

+  ``_acme-challenge.example.com CNAME d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com``
-  ``_acme_challenge.example.com CNAME d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com``
+  ``_acme-challenge.example.org CNAME d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com``

-In all cases, create a secret from the json file:
+  Note that the "name" of the record is always the "_acme-challenge" subdomain, and the "value" of the record matches exactly the "fulldomain" field from registration.

+  At verification time, the domain name ``d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com`` will be a TXT record that is set to your validation token.
+When the verifier queries ``_acme-challenge.example.com``, it will be directed to the correct location by this CNAME record.
+This proves that you control "example.com"

+4. Create a secret from the credentials json that was saved in step 2, this secret is referenced in the ``accountSecretRef`` field of your dns01 issuer settings.

    ``kubectl create secret generic acme-dns --from-file acmedns.json``

 .. _`Let's Encrypt`: https://letsencrypt.org